h4sh5/bsidescbr-2023-writeups/README.md

 which looks like they have a key very similar to the one in the challenge description (same length in hex)

-So let's look at what a WAV header looks like:
+So let's look at what a WAV file header looks like:

 https://stackoverflow.com/questions/28137559/can-someone-explain-wavwave-file-headers/28137825#28137825